1bcrona/EventStore.PoC/README.md

 ![alt text](https://github.com/1bcrona/EventStore.PoC/blob/master/eventstore_diagram.png?raw=true)

-User, plan API.
-You can do two kinds on this API,
+User, can consume this API by two types of operations
 #### Command

-Transaction type that writes on the database.
+Operation that writes on the database.

 #### Query

-The type of operation that reads the database.
+Operation that reads from database.

 ## How it works